bysnupy/blog/kubernetes/k8s__pleg_unhealthy_blog_eng.md

 ## How does "PLEG is not healthy" happen ?
 Kubelet keeps checking PLEG health by calling `Healthy()` periodically in `SyncLoop()` as follows.

-`Healthy()` checks whether "relist" process(the PLEG key task) completes within 3 minutes.
+`Healthy()` checks whether the "relist" process(the PLEG key task) completes within 3 minutes.
-This function is added to `runtimeState` as "PLEG", and it's calling periodically from `SyncLoop`(called every 10s by default).
+This function is added to `runtimeState` as "PLEG", and is called periodically from `SyncLoop`(every 10s by default).
-If the "relist" process take times more than 3 minutes, "PLEG is not healthy" issue happens through this stack processes.
+If the "relist" process take more than 3 minutes, a "PLEG is not healthy" issue is reported through this stack process.
-We got to know the "relist" is key task for this issue at now.
-I'll walk you through related source codes based on Kubernetes 1.11(OpenShift 3.11) in each part to help your more understanding.
+Now, I'll walk you through the related source code based on Kubernetes 1.11(OpenShift 3.11) in each part to help your understanding.
-Don't worry if you are not familiar with Go syntax, it's enough to read comments around codes.
+Don't worry if you are not familiar with the Go syntax, as it's enough to read the comments in the code.
-In addition to I also explain summary before the codes and snipped less important things from the source codes for readability either.
+In addition, I will also explain the summary before the code and snip less important things from the source code for readability.

 ```go
 //// pkg/kubelet/pleg/generic.go - Healthy()